Koed00/django-q/docs/cluster.rst

 Once a minute the scheduler checks for any scheduled task that should be starting.

 - Creates a task from the schedule
-- Subtracts 1 from the :ref:`repeats` setting
+- Subtracts 1 from :attr:`Schedule.repeats`
-- Sets the next run time if there are repeats left
+- Sets the next run time if there are repeats left or if its negative.

 .. _stop_procedure: